-CSE 2240 Assembly Language Programming and Machine Organization who fails to achieve this record is automatically dropped from the graduate program, may not enroll in graduate courses and may be denied the right to petition for readmission.
+Students with deficiencies may be granted conditional admission to the program and be required to take some of courses as articulation.
+Students are required to complete these articulation courses, maintaining a minimum 3.000 GPA.
+A student who fails to achieve this record is automatically dropped from the graduate program, may not enroll in graduate courses and may be denied the right to petition for readmission.
 Students who maintain the minimum 3.000 GPA in these courses may advance into the balance of their plan of study.
 As nearly as possible, these articulation courses should be completed before the courses in the balance of the plan of study are attempted.
 An articulation course must be completed before undertaking any graduate coursework, which requires it as prerequisite.